-Rumored to have the power to ward off evil spirits, scare away snakes and heal diseases, this little symbol packs a mighty punch.
+Rumored to have the power to ward off evil spirits, scare away snakes, heal diseases, and bestow good luck, this little symbol packs a mighty punch.

 If that simple little description leaves you wanting more, please check out our section on the Shamrock symbol here!